plaublin/intel_sgx_tutorial/README.md

 $ sudo ./$SGX_SDK --prefix /opt/intel
 ```

 The SGX SDK is now installed in `/opt/intel/sgxsdk`.
-You can find several code
+To set all environment
-examples in `/opt/intel/sgxsdk/SampleCode`.
-To set all environment variables,
+variables, in particular to get access to the debugger, run the following
-in particular to get access to the debugger, run the following command:
+command:
 ```bash
 $ source /opt/intel/sgxsdk/environment
 ```